pwnfoo/fedstats-gsoc/README.md

 A simple CLI to tool to gather statistics from [datagrepper](https://apps.fedoraproject.org/datagrepper/)

 ### Description
-This tool will help anyone to  pull statistics of any registered Fedora user with an active [FAS](https://fedoraproject.org/wiki/Account_System) account.
+This tool helps pull statistics of any Fedora user with an active [FAS Account](https://fedoraproject.org/wiki/Account_System) account.

 ### Usage